thatfellarobin/axon/README.md

 **1.1:**
 - Spacebar widths can be swapped (i.e. 2.25u-2.75u instead of 2.75u-2.25u).
 - Added support for 7u and 6.25u spacebars.
+- Art is now exposed copper instead of silkscreen.
+- Added an indicator LED, which is controlled through QMK as a backlight.
+This is to enable hardware PWM dimming.
 - Update screw placements to ensure acrylic cover symmetry along both x and y axis.
 - Fixed issues with stabilizer interference.
 - Optimize decoupling capacitor placement.